Mita Geothermal Project

 A feasibility study was completed on the Mita Geothermal project in 2013 by Sinclair Knight Merz (SKM) which returned positive economics.

 Bluestone is examining options to advance the commercialization of the Mita Geothermal project.
-A phased-approach is expected, Phase 1 would include the installation of a 2 to 3 MW geothermal turbine for power generation.
-This initial power would be used by the Cerro Blanco gold project for potential mine development, including dewatering and ventilation.
-A Phase Two would include the development of a 12 MW geothermal power plant which could generate the balance of the power required for operations.
+A phased-approach is expected, Phase 1 could supplement power requirements for the mine, including dewatering and ventilation.
+A Phase Two would include the development of a larger geothermal power plant which could generate the balance of the power required for operations and potentially more.

 It is projected that beneath the Mita geothermal concession, at depths of 2,000 to 3,000 meters, may be a deeper geothermal reservoir.
 Chemical geothermometry projects reservoir temperatures of 220+°C. The development of a deeper geothermal reservoir could provide additional power generation of up to 50 MW.